 - 1. There is more committee involvement with the actual writing of the budgets today.
 In the past committee chairs (especially in the House) basically wrote the budget and then presented it to the committee and the chamber. - 2.
 The executive budget is not automatically the focus of legislative deliberations. - 3.
-Committee chairs and chamber leadership are making a concerted effort to produce a budget document early in the legislative session, not at the last minute and to produce a document that is complete and in the hands of members prior to floor votes. - 4.
-On the House side a conscious effort has been made to avoid late House passage of a budget that would send the legislation to the Senate or a conference committee for action on the last day of the session. - 5.
-A formal rule is now in place that requires both the House and the Senate to hold separate votes on any language change from the conference or any conference-created change in an appropriation over the amount of original passage in either house.
+Committee chairs and chamber leadership are making a concerted effort to produce a budget document early in the legislative session, not at the last minute and to produce a document that is complete and in the hands of members prior to floor votes.

-- 6. Greater transparency now exists in legislative actions including the budget, which has resulted in greater public and lobbyist access to information.
-(See Appendix B, Budget Transparency.) - 7 Members now have more time to read and digest LFO reports on wording and monetary changes in legislation as the budget moves through the legislative process. - 8.
+- 4. On the House side a conscious effort has been make to avoid late House passage of a budget that would send the legislation to the Senate or a conference committee for action on the last day of the session. - 5.
+A formal rule is now in place that requires both the House and the Senate to hold separate votes on any language change from the conference or any conference created change in an appropriation over the amount of original passage in either house. - 6.
+Greater transparency now exists in legislative actions including the budget, which has resulted in greater public and lobbyist access to information. - 7.
+More time has allowed members to read and digest LFO reports on wording and monetary changes in legislation as it moves through the legislative process. - 8.
 Legislative leaders recognize the need for "rainy day" accounts and restraints on spending in strong economic times in order to make funds available in poor economic times.

-Several factors have been identified in interviews as the reasons for these changes.
+Several factors have been identified as the reasons for these changes.
 They include:

-- 1. Members have called for greater input in budget formulation in committee and on the floor.
-Members wanted an end to last-minute budget arrivals and last-minute conference reports with little, if any, time to read the reports, identify changes and their impact, and debate the legislation. - 2.
-Daily legislative operations are more organized than in the past, with the level of organization greater in the House than in the Senate. - 3.
-The House has gained control of the Speaker's election from the Governor, and the Lt.
-Governor's powers have been weakened.
+- 1. Member calls for greater input in budget formulation in committee and on the floor.

+Members wanted an end to last minute budget arrivals and last minute conference reports with little, if any, time to read the reports, identify changes and their impact, and debate the legislation. - 2.
+Daily legislative operations are more organized than in the past with the level of organization greater in the House than in the Senate. - 3.
+The House gaining control of the Speaker's election from the Governor and the weakening of the Lieutenant Governor's legislative powers.
 Both have resulted in greater internal control over legislative operations including committee appointment powers.

-House organizational and procedural changes (e.g., announced meeting dates and times, end-of-day target times, more web posting of information) initiated by the Speaker, have facilitated budgetary decision making in that chamber.
-The Speaker's inclusion of the three major House factions on
+House organizational and procedural changes (e.g., announced meeting dates and times, end of day target times, more web posting of information.) initiated by the Speaker and discussed elsewhere in this document have facilitated budgetary decision making in that chamber.
+The Speaker's inclusion of the three major House factions on House committees also has helped the process.